Renz Palma: Kapatagan Buffalo Braves (2021)

 In 2021, he played for the Kapatagan Buffalo Braves of the newly founded Pilipinas VisMin Super Cup.

 Nueva Ecija Rice Vanguards franchise (2021–2023)

 On March 3, 2020, Renz Palma signed a deal with the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).
 The COVID-19 pandemic suspended league play for over a year and Palma wouldn't make his debut with his hometown team until the 2021 MPBL Invitational.
 During his time with Nueva Ecija, Palma won two championships, one during FilBasket's 2022 Summer Championship and the other during the 2022 MPBL finals.

-Negros Muscovados (2024–present)
+Negros Muscovados (2024)

 In 2024, Palma moved to the Negros Muscovados.